 Getting to Know the Aztecs

-The proto-Aztecs, a nomadic hunter-gather people who called themselves the Mexica, probably wandered into Mesoamerica from what is now northern Mexico or the southwestern United States.
+The proto-Aztecs, a nomadic hunter-gatherer people who called themselves the Mexica, probably wandered into Mesoamerica from what is now northern Mexico or the southwestern United States.
 They found the fertile valley surrounding Lake Texcoco already successfully settled.

 According to their own history, their gods foretold that they should settle at a place where an eagle with a snake in its beak stands on a cactus.
 They found their sign on an uninhabited island in Lake Texcoco and made it their new home.
-It also is possible that they "chose" the unlikely location because it was the only land that the their powerful new neighbors were willing to spare for them.
+It also is possible that they "chose" the unlikely location because it was the only land that their powerful new neighbors were willing to spare for them.

 From these humble beginnings, they created a unique, highly ordered empire, built on the existing foundations of other advanced societies such as the Teotihuacanos and the Maya.
 Two centuries later, the power and wealth of the Aztecs reigned supreme in Mesoamerica.
-Aztec culture remained interwoven with other cultures in the area through intermarriage, trade, and annual tribute they received from other conquered peoples.
+Aztec culture remained interwoven with other cultures in the area through intermarriage, trade, and the annual tribute they demanded from conquered peoples.
 The empire thrived from 1345 to 1521 AD.

 Architecture and City Planning

 The Aztecs built the capital city of their empire, called Tenochtitlan, then arguably the most advanced city in the world, at the site of what we now call Mexico City.
 The Aztecs constructed part of the foundation on a series of artificial islands that they created in Lake Texcoco.
 Their plan divided the city into symmetric quadrants called campans.
 A system of canals interlaced the city facilitating transportation and trade.